rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.setEnabled"></a>
 ## *setEnabled [<sup>method</sup>](#head.Methods)*

 Enables or disables the Wifi adapter for this device.

+### Events

+  No Events.

 ### Parameters